-

 The 2016 Golden Banzhang has a deep, rich flavor:

-- Woody and earthy notes: These are some of the most recognizable and characteristic notes of shu pu-erhs, especially those produced from ancient trees.
-They create a sense of depth and richness in the taste.
+- Woody and earthy notes: These are among the most recognizable and characteristic notes of shu pu-erh teas, especially those produced from ancient trees.
+They create a sense of depth and richness in flavor.

-- Sweet notes: Sweet notes reminiscent of dried fruits, honey, caramel are present.
-They soften the woody tones and give the tea a more balanced taste.
+- Sweet notes: Sweet notes reminiscent of dried fruit, honey, and caramel are present.
+They soften the woody tones and give the tea a more balanced flavor.

-- Spicy Notes: There are light spicy notes present that add zest and complexity.
+- Spicy Notes: There are slight spicy notes present that add zest and complexity.

-- Nutty notes: They give the tea a rich and deep flavor.
+- Nutty notes: These give the tea a rich and deep flavor.

 Beneficial properties